Mothers' Instinct (2018 film)

 Mothers' Instinct (Duelles) is a 2018 Belgian psychological thriller film directed by Olivier Masset-Depasse.
 The story is loosely based on the 2012 novel Behind the Hatred (Derrière la haine) by Barbara Abel.
 The film was screened as a special presentation at the 2018 Toronto International Film Festival.

-It received ten nominations at the 10th Magritte Awards, winning in nine categories, including Best Film and Best Director for Masset-Depasse, holding the record for the most Magritte Awards won by a single film.
+It received ten nominations at the 10th Magritte Awards, winning nine, including Best Film and Best Director for Masset-Depasse, setting the record for the most Magritte Awards won by a single film.
+It was later overtaken by Night Call (2025), which won ten awards.